-Internal audit will promote and contribute to continuous ongoing improvements in systems across the Council by identifying and recommending best practice actions following audit work completed.
+Internal Audit will promote and contribute to continuous ongoing improvements in systems across the Council by identifying and recommending best practice actions following audit work completed.

-Where key systems are being operated on behalf of the Council or where key partnerships are in place the Head of Risk Management and Audit (Chief Internal Auditor) must ensure arrangements are in place to form an opinion on their effectiveness.
+Where key systems are being operated on behalf of the Council or where key partnerships are in place the Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) must ensure arrangements are in place to form an opinion on their effectiveness.

-Where the Council operates systems on behalf of other bodies, the Head of Risk Management and Audit (Chief Internal Auditor) must be consulted on the audit arrangements proposed or in place.
+Where the Council operates systems on behalf of other bodies, the Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) must be consulted on the audit arrangements proposed or in place.